HAL-guru/hal.guru/docs/installation/index.md

 author: Chris Prusik
 ---

-hal.guru installation is a straightforward process that can be completed in just a few steps.
+halguru installation is a straightforward process that can be completed in just a few steps.

 ## Windows users